Founder & Lead Editor

 Real Customer Experiences

-When you dig into what people are actually saying, the feedback is a bit of a mixed bag—a duality, if you will.
-You have folks who are absolutely enamored with the comfort, and others who feel let down by the longevity.
+When you dig into what people are actually saying, the feedback is a mixed bag.
+Some folks are obsessed with the step-in feel.
+Others feel let down by how it holds up over time.

 - Comfort is King: A massive chunk of the feedback highlights the step-in comfort.
 The term "incredibly comfortable" gets thrown around a lot, suggesting that for casual wear or light shootarounds, this shoe is a dream.